crocs-muni/usable-cert-validation/_guides/openssl_ocsp-stapling.md

 **Summary of this guide:**

 1. Enable OCSP-Stapling
-   - this step is performed **before** the TLS handshake
+   - This step is performed **before** the TLS handshake.
 2. Verify that the stapled OCSP Response was sent together with the certificates
-   - this step is performed **during** (recommended) or after the TLS handshake
+   - This step is performed **during** (recommended) or after the TLS handshake.
-   - the `SSL_CTX_set_tlsext_status_cb` API call is used to set a custom callback, which will be called during the TLS handshake, and thus, the following steps should be performed in this custom callback
+   - The `SSL_CTX_set_tlsext_status_cb` API call is used to set a custom callback, which will be called during the TLS handshake, and thus, the following steps should be performed in this custom callback.
 3. Process the retrieved stapled OCSP Response
-   - this includes verifying the status and signature of the stapled OCSP response and examining the revocation status of the certificates included in the OCSP response
+   - This includes verifying the status and signature of the stapled OCSP response and examining the revocation status of the certificates included in the OCSP response.
 4. Deinitialize

 </div></div>